Daraujo26/MCREU/June8.md

 __What is LayerNorm?__

    LayerNorm is a type of Normalization, used as a 'technique' to stabalize or speed up the training of a neural network.
+First, LayerNorm normalizes the        values on all the hidden units in a layer for each feature.
+Then, computes the mean and standard deviation for normalization on the features and not on an entire batch of data like batch normalization.